Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Walking Museum of Transportation

-Addrress: 1200 New Jersey Avenue, Washington, DC 20590
+Address: 1200 New Jersey Avenue, Washington, DC 20590

 The Walking Museum of Transportation is the perfect stroll for kids and history buffs alike in need of exploration and movement.
-Life-size transportation parts and descriptive signs engage all ages under a green-tree canopy above the walkway.
+Life-size transportation parts and descriptive signs engage all ages under a green tree canopy above the walkway.

 Up Top Acres